Guide: The Sangre de Cristo Range Traverse

 Take the ditch north until it crosses the Medano Pass 4WD route.
 If you’re desperately in need of water or a campsite, both can be found downhill to the southwest.
 Continue to crest the pass itself by walking northeast on the Medano Pass 4WD road.

-Once on Medano Pass, take another 4WD northwest.
+Once on Medano Pass, turn left on another 4WD heading northwest.
 This road will follow the crest of the ridgeline for you and end at a parking lot next to the Hudson Ditch.

-Beyond this, loosely follow the Hudson Branch of the Medano Creek for about a mile, a social trail should be found to the north.
-Expect blowdown in this area.
+Beyond this, loosely follow the Hudson Branch of the Medano Creek for about a mile, a social trail should be found just to the north of the creek.
+Again, expect blowdown in this area.
 If the creek is running, this will be the very last free water source on route for many, many miles.
 Camel up!

 Time to climb to the crest of the ridge once again.
 Find a social “trail” up the steep and very loose slope skywards.
 This will not be a pleasant experience, but you’ll be happy to finally get to the ridgeline again.